openappjs/core/README.md

 ## charter

-to create a truly modular (built from [npm modules](http://npmjs.org)), full-stack javascript framework that interoperates with the [Open App Ecosystem](https://github.com/open-app/core).
+to create a next-generation, truly modular (built from [npm modules](http://npmjs.org)), full-stack javascript framework that interoperates with the [Open App Ecosystem](https://github.com/open-app/core).

 ## use cases